-The latest major reform of renewable energy law, with the EEG 2017 and the Offshore Wind Act, only entered into force on 1 January 2017.
+The latest major reform of renewable energy law, with the EEG 2017 and the Offshore Wind Act, entered into force on 1 January 2017.
 The reforms introduced tender proceedings for renewable energy remuneration, which was a major system change.
-For the time being, we do not anticipate further major changes to renewable energy law.
-However, certain adjustments have already been made with regard to details of the tender proceedings, and further adjustments regarding the tender proceedings for onshore wind are currently being discussed.
-We expect that the developments under the new tender system will be monitored and any unwanted results may trigger further adjustments, eg, relating to the capacities available in the tender rounds.
+For the time being, we do not anticipate further major system changes to renewable energy law.
+However, certain adjustments have already been made with regard to details of the tender proceedings for offshore wind, are currently being discussed and revisions to the EEG may be expected during 2020.
+We expect that the developments under the new tender system will continue to be monitored and any unwanted results may trigger further adjustments, for example, relating to the capacities available in the tender rounds.